Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

-We compare the best GCPN variant and GraphAF variant with eight state-of-the-art approaches for molecule generation~\cite{benchmark} on 6 generation metrics: Penalised logP, SA, DRD2, Median1, Median2 and QED.
+We compare the best GCPN variant, GraphAF variant, and GraphEBM variant with eight state-of-the-art approaches for molecule generation~\cite{benchmark} on 6 generation metrics: Penalised logP, SA, DRD2, Median1, Median2 and QED.
 All results of baselines are taken from original papers unless stated.